SOUNDS-RESEARCH/iwaenc2022-dist-bsi-admm/README.md

 ## Repository content
 This repository contains all code used to generate the paper submission.
-- LateX code
-- Python simulation code
+- Python simulation code and plot generation code
+  - algorithms: centralized and distributed algorithms used in simulations
+  - simulation_1: Random impulse responses, M=5, ring topology
+  - simulation_2: Random impulse reponses, M=4, M=8, random topology

 ## SOUNDS
 This research work was carried out at the ESAT Laboratory of KU Leuven, in the frame of the SOUNDS European Training Network.